bufbuild/protocompile/experimental/ast/printer/DESIGN.md

 The transition from the current code to this design is incremental: each option lands as a self-contained change.
-At every step, default behavior preserves the existing output (the `LegacyBufFormat` preset captures "act like today").
+At every step, default behavior preserves the existing output (the `Legacy` preset captures "act like today").

 ### Step 0: groundwork (after current sweep)